Inflammation of the pancreas (pancreatitis) can occur because of a gallstone complication and/or without a known cause in pediatric patients.

 For many children, treatment will focus on the symptoms – for example, medicine might be given to help with nausea or vomiting.
 The doctor may also prescribe pain relievers to help make your child more comfortable.
 A large percentage of kids can be successfully treated this way and the pancreatitis goes away after a week or so.
 Sometimes your child will need to be admitted to the hospital so that the fluids they lose can be replaced intravenously.

-For those with a high serum calcium or serum fat (triglycerides), this can also be treated.
 Your doctor may prescribe medications or recommend changes in diet to reverse these elevated levels.
 Physicians may prescribe pills containing pancreatic digestive enzymes to patients who experience chronic pain.
 It is also possible that your child will benefit from an advanced endoscopic procedure known as ERCP.

 Most often, acute pancreatitis in children is managed without surgery.
 For children with chronic pancreatitis, the likelihood of surgery is increased.
-We are able to bring the latest in minimally-invasive surgical techniques to the treatment of your child’s pancreatitis.
+We are able to bring the latest in minimally invasive surgical techniques to the treatment of your child’s pancreatitis.
 This means the incision is smaller with a shorter recovery time, less scarring, less pain and stress afterwards.
 The specific kind of surgery to be used for your child will be discussed with you by the surgeon.